awesome-astra/docs/docs/pages/tools/integration/apache-beam-google-dataflow.md

 ???+ abstract "Description of Pipeline `BulkDataLoadWithBeam`."

-    In this pipeline, 100 records are generated randomly to populate a table `simpledata` in Cassandra in AstraDB.The `simpledata` table looks like:
+    In this pipeline, 100 records are generated randomly to populate a table `simpledata` in AstraDB.
+The `simpledata` table looks like the following:

     ```sql
     CREATE TABLE simpledata (